 Dosage and method of administration of the drug.

-The syrup can be mixed with fruit or vegetable juices or added to children food...
-The measuring spoon enclosed in the package is used for precise dosing of the syrup.
+The syrup can be mixed with fruit or vegetable juices or added to baby food.
+The measuring spoon included in the package is used for precise dosing of syrup.

 Doses and duration of treatment depend on the degree of iron deficiency.

-With iron deficiency anemia, the duration of treatment is about 3-5 months.
-After the hemoglobin level has returned to normal, the drug should be continued for several more weeks in order to replenish iron stores in the body.
+For iron deficiency anemia, the duration of treatment is about 3-5 months.
+After normalization of hemoglobin levels, you should continue taking the drug for several more weeks to replenish iron reserves in the body.

-Pregnant women are prescribed 2-3 tablets. chewable or 20-30 ml (4-6 scoops) of syrup to normalize hemoglobin levels.
-After that, you should continue to take 1 tab. chewing or 10 ml (2 scoops) syrup / day, at least before the end of pregnancy to replenish iron stores in the body.
+Pregnant women are prescribed 2-3 tablets. chewing or 20-30 ml (4-6 scoops) of syrup until hemoglobin levels normalize.
+After this, you should continue to take 1 tablet. chewable or 10 ml (2 scoops) syrup/day, according to at least, until the end of pregnancy to replenish iron reserves in the body.

-Children over 12 years old, adults and mothers who are breastfeeding - 1 tab. chewing or 5-10 ml (1-2 scoops) syrup / day.
+Children over 12 years old, adults and mothers breastfeeding - 1 tablet. chewing or 5-10 ml (1-2 scoops) syrup/day.

-Daily doses of the drug Ferrum Lek for the prevention and treatment of iron deficiency in the body
+Daily doses of Ferrum Lek for the prevention and treatment of iron deficiency in the body

 Age